nodejs/node-v0.x-archive/doc/api/cluster.markdown

 * {Object}

-In the cluster all living worker objects are stored in this object by there `id` as the key.
+In the cluster all living worker objects are stored in this object using their `id` as the key.
 This makes it easy to loop through all living workers.

     // Go through all workers